 - Embryo Biopsy.
 The embryo biopsy takes place 72-76 hours after recovery of the eggs, when the embryo is at the 6-8 cell stage.
 It consists of extracting one cell from the embryo without this compromising its normal development.
 Once the biopsy has been performed, the embryo is returned to the incubator in the Laboratory, where it will be kept in an in vitro culture with appropriate environmental conditions for continuing its development until the time of transfer to the patient’s womb.

-- Diagnostic Genetic Analysis.
-The cell obtained from the biopsy is processed for analysis and subject to genetic study by means of Array-CGH or FISH-24.
+- Test Genetic Analysis.
+The cell obtained from the biopsy is processed for analysis and subject to genetic study.

 - Embryo Transfer.
 The result of the genetic analysis is transmitted to the assisted reproduction team in the form of a detailed report and it is decided which embryos are going to be transferred depending on the chromosome pool and the morphological characteristics of embryonic viability.
 The transfer is made immediately after analysis, usually 5 days after recovery of the eggs.